 Basic anatomy that enables luminescence

-Nervous control times the flashes.
-Neural circuits coordinate rhythm and intensity.
-This lets each species signal mates or warn predators.
+The nervous system controls flash timing.
+Neural circuits coordinate rhythm and intensity, allowing each species to signal mates or warn predators.

 Stages of life: from larvae to luminous adult